seanox/seanox-ai-nlp/seanox_ai_nlp/synthetics/README.md

   - Three or more → joined with separator, and the last item prefixed by the conjunction word.

 __Purpose__:
-Creates human-friendly phrases for use in template-generated text, ideal for lists in natural language.
+Creates a natural-language-like phrase for use in template-generated text
 </details>

 ### `random_set(items: list[Any], count: int = -1) -> list[Any]`